tecno-consultores/base-pyhton-uv/README.md

 # base-python-uv

-A Python (Debian) Docker image with UV.
+A Python (Debian) Docker image with UV and RUFF.
 The tag corresponds to the python version

-List of installed packages:
+List of installed S.O. packages:

 * build-essential
 * gettext